-Employee Grief: 5 Most Common Bereavement Leave Mistakes That Dental, Optometry, & Veterinary Practices Make
+5 Bereavement Leave Mistakes That Dental, Optometry, & Veterinary Practices Make

-Grief has a significant impact on the lives of those who lose loved ones - and not just at home.
+Grief significantly impacts the lives of those who lose loved ones - and not just at home.
 Grief affects workplace performance, too.
-Burnout, stress, and mental health issues are all on the rise as COVID-19 continues to take a toll.
-These problems, combined with personal loss, can put intense strain on your employees.
+Burnout, stress, and mental health issues are all rising as COVID-19 continues to take a toll.
+These problems and personal loss can put intense strain on your employees.

-To ensure that you meet employee needs with grace, dignity, and fairness, we’ve pulled together a list of the five most frequent mistakes dentists, doctors, and office managers make while handling bereavement.
+To ensure you meet employee needs with grace, dignity, and fairness, we’ve compiled a list of the five most frequent mistakes dentists, doctors, and office managers make while handling bereavement.

 Recommended Reading: Bereavement Leave Guide